 - Reliance on public chargers can be a problem: although the infrastructure is improving, having to spend time at a public charging point will eat into your working day.
 You also need to factor in the possible queues and faulty charging points.
 It’s more expensive to charge at a public charging point as well.

-- Less choice: according to Zapmap figures, there are 60,000 electric vans in the UK, but there is still a greater choice of diesel vans, especially on the second-hand market.
+- Less choice: according to Zapmap figures, there are around 60,000 electric vans in the UK, but there is still a greater choice of diesel vans, especially on the second-hand market.

 - Lower maximum payload: some electric vans offer a slightly lower payload due to the weight of the battery pack, although this isn’t likely to be a problem in small and medium vans.